 VideoRay’s Pro 4 ROV can do a lot: offshore inspections, military mine counter measures, search and rescue missions, marine research, and so much more.
-Andy Goldstein, an Upper Dublin High School alum and vice president of engineering for VideoRay, added another item to the list of Remotely Operated Vehicle (ROV) capabilities: inspecting the UDHS indoor pool as a demonstration for an oceanography class.
+Andy Goldstein, an Upper Dublin High School alum and vice president of engineering for VideoRay, added another item to the list of underwater Remotely Operated Vehicle (ROV) capabilities: inspecting the UDHS indoor pool as a demonstration for an oceanography class.

 Goldstein explained the purpose of underwater ROVs, “They do tedious, dirty, dangerous work where you don’t want to put a human.”
 The teacher of the class, Richard Schmidt, invited VideoRay to show his class what real technology looks like and how it is used.
 Goldstein, with degrees in material science and computer science, was happy to oblige.